Type something to search... Content intended for assistive technologies is not hidden from them

 -

-aria-label, aria-labelledby, aria-describedby). -
+aria-label, aria-labelledby, aria-describedby) as an alternative. -

 Control